keenhenry/keenhenry.github.io/_posts/2024-09-07-napolean-wars-and-austerlitz.md

 After visiting Waterloo in Belgium, my curiosity aroused so that I wanted to know more about the so-called [Napolean Wars][napolean-wars].

-There were so many battles in Napolean Wars, I was particularly curious about the [Battle of Austerlitz][austerlitz], [French invasion of Russia][??] and the [Battle of Waterloo][??].
+There were so many battles in Napolean Wars, I was particularly curious about the [Battle of Austerlitz][battle-austerlitz], [French invasion of Russia][??] and the [Battle of Waterloo][??].

 We visited the war memorial in Waterloo.
 Needlessly to say that Battle of Waterloo was the final defeat of Napolean